What the immune system is and how it works became important to me when our son and young grandson both developed autoimmune disorders.

 White Blood Cells

 White blood cells are a key part of the immune system.
-It is their job to search for and attack and destroy germs in order to maintain your good health.
+It is their job to search for and attack and destroy germs in order to maintain good health.

 There are many different types of white blood cells in the immune system.
 Each type either circulates in the bloodstream throughout the body or resides in a particular tissue waiting to be called into action.